timothypratley/happyapi/README.md

 | Handy  | generates function signatures that are explorable in your IDE, bringing usage and documentation to hand |
 | Useful | a better way to call your favourite web service                                                         |

-A unified approach for interacting with web APIs instead of relying on custom clients per API.

 ## Status

-Alpha, seeking feedback.
+Alpha: seeking feedback.

 ## Features

 * OAuth2
-* Code generation
+* Code generation for endpoints
+* Pluggable dependencies for http and json
 * Middleware for flexibly constructing your own request stack
-* Pluggable dependency detection for http and json
 * Sync and async

 ## Generated libraries